 Then He said to me, "Son of man, these bones are the whole house of Israel; behold, they say, 'Our bones are dried up and our hope has perished We are completely cut off.'Ezekiel 37:11(NASB)

-In chapter 36 the Lord made a beautiful promise to His chosen people, Israel.
-Despite being divided as a nation, driven from their land, deprived of their king and dispossess of their Temple, God pledged to restore His people to their land and to unite their divided kingdom.
+In chapter 36 of Ezekiel, the Lord made a beautiful promise to His chosen people, Israel.
+Despite being divided as a nation, driven from their land, deprived of their king, and dispossessed of their Temple, God pledged to restore His people to their land and to unite their divided kingdom.
 He promised to bring them back to their homeland with enormous blessings and to re-establish a redeemed people, under the sovereign rule of His servant, David.

 In this passage, God's promise of national restoration and a return to the land is immediately followed with his vision of a valley of dry bones.
-He saw large numbers of human, bones strewn over the surface of the ground.
-Ezekiel is commanded to prophesy to these dry bones - twice.
-First, they are to listen and respond to the word of the Lord in the physical realm and then they are to respond in the spiritual sphere.
+Ezekiel sees large numbers of human bones strewn over the surface of the ground.
+He is commanded to prophesy to these dry bones - twice.
+First, they are to listen and respond to the Word of the Lord in the physical realm and then they are to respond in the spiritual sphere.
 The scattered bones are to be joined together as a physical nation first and live in the material world, after which they are to hear and respond spiritually when the Spirit of God breathes new life into the nation.

-The nation continues to be estranged from God and admits in this verse, that they are wretched and miserable, poor and blind - in deep despair and DEAD in their sin.
-God's righteous judgement on the nation, due to their prolonged apostasy, has caused them to be cut off from God.. and together they bewailed their hopeless state.
+The nation continues to be estranged from God and admits in this verse, that they are wretched and miserable, poor and blind, in deep despair, and DEAD in their sin.
+God's righteous judgement on the nation, due to their prolonged apostasy, has caused them to be cut off from God... and together they bewail their hopeless state.

-Israel may have been physically 'reborn' in 1948 when the modern state of Israel came into being, but they will remain spiritually dead - dead in trespasses and sins, until that day when the entire nation, repents of their sin, calls out for their Messiah to save them - THEN they will be made alive.
+Israel may have been physically 'reborn' in 1948 when the modern state of Israel came into being, but they will remain spiritually dead - dead in trespasses and sins, until that day when the entire nation repents of their sin and calls out for their Messiah to save them.
+THEN they will be made alive.
 They will be born again.
 On that day the whole house of Israel will be spiritually enlivened and made a new creation in Christ, for His greater praise and eternal glory.

-Heavenly Father, it is amazing to realise that for thousands of years the nation of Israel has been like a valley of dried-up bones.. dead in their sin, estranged from You and scattered throughout the world in unbelief.
-But it is equally wonderful that You have never faltered on Your plans and purposes for Your chosen people and that the day is coming when the whole house of Israel will repent of their sin, return to You, call on the name of the Lord Jesus and be saved.
-Continue to protect and care for Your people who are still living in unbelief and we bless the day when You pour out Your Spirit on all flesh, take away their heart of stone and give them a heart of flesh.
-Hasten the time we pray, when Your name will be glorified throughout the world and lifted high by the whole house of Israel - this we pray in Jesus' name.
-AMEN.
+Heavenly Father, it is amazing to realise that for thousands of years the nation of Israel has been like a valley of dried-up bones, dead in their sin, estranged from You, and scattered throughout the world in unbelief.
+But it is equally wonderful that You have never faltered on Your plans and purposes for Your chosen people, and that the day is coming when the whole house of Israel will repent of their sin, return to You, call on the name of the Lord Jesus, and be saved.
+Continue to protect and care for Your people who are still living in unbelief and I bless the day when You pour out Your Spirit on all flesh, take away their heart of stone, and give them a heart of flesh.
+Hasten the time when Your name will be glorified throughout the world and lifted high by the whole house of Israel.
+This I pray in Jesus' name, AMEN.